camicroscope/GSOC/README.md

 ***
 # Applying for GSOC

-Google Summer of Code is a competetive program, as many more qualified and motivated students apply than there are project openings.
-As a result, applications need to stand out.
 Mentors and evaluators usually look for:
-* The proposal itself is clear, relevant, and can reasonably be accomplished in the given timeframe.
+* The proposal itself is clear relevant, and realistic.
 * The student has demonstrated that they have the relevant skills to complete the proposal.
 * The student has shown an interest in open source, especially caMicroscope.
-This goes beyond code, and includes community involvement.
+This includes community involvement.
-* Code Challenges and/or other relevant demonstrations go above and beyond in some interesting way.
+* Code Challenges and other relevant demonstrations go above and beyond in some interesting way.

 ## Application Template

-The following Template is provided to help cleary organize all required information for a successful GSOC application.
-While following this template itself is not required, please be sure that your application is complete.
+The following Template is provided to help organize all required information for a successful GSOC application.
+While following this template is not required, please be sure that your application is complete.

 **1) Project Title:**